Other Names for this Disease

 - Mental retardation microcephaly epilepsy and ataxia syndrome

 - X-linked Angelman-like syndrome

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 microcephaly, seizures, ataxia, and absent speech.
 Many individuals with this condition have a happy demeanor with frequent smiling and unprovoked laughter, similar to those with Angelman syndrome.
 Christianson syndrome is caused by mutations in the SLC9A6 gene, which is located within the q24-q27 interval of the X chromosome.
-There appears to be a range of phenotypes in carrier females, from mental retardation to absence of symptoms.Christianson syndrome is an X-linked mental retardation syndrome associated with
+There appears to be a range of phenotypes in carrier females, from intellectual disability to absence of symptoms.Christianson syndrome is an X-linked syndrome associated with intellectual disability,

 - Gilfillan GD, Selmer KK, Roxrud I, Smith R, Kyllerman M, Eiklid K, Kroken M, Mattingsdal M, Egeland T, Stenmark H, Sjøholm H, Server A, Samuelsson L, Christianson A, Tarpey P, Whibley A, Stratton MR, Futreal PA, Teague J, Edkins S, Gecz J, Turner G, Raymond FL, Schwartz C, Stevenson RE, Undlien DE, Strømme P. Am J Hum Genet.
 2008; http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2427207/?tool=pubmed.
 Accessed 1/6/2010.

 - Intellectual deficit, X-linked, South African type.
 Orphanet.
 2007; http://www.orpha.net/consor/cgi-bin/OC_Exp.php?lng=EN&Expert=85278.
 Accessed 1/6/2010.